 So the Trump administration is now searching for a new national security advisor.

 The story really ends here unless General Flynn was ordered to say something to the Russians that was inappropriate.

 Again, speculating on that is foolish.
 If evidence surfaces, we will certainly report it.

 Perhaps the most interesting aspect on the Flynn saga is the PR component.

-Yesterday Kellyanne Conway said the general was safe.
+Monday Kellyanne Conway said the general was safe:

 Did Ms. Conway mislead or did she not know the general was in trouble?
 Either way, not a good situation.

 Talking Points well understands the complexities of running this country.

 But it is becoming clear that President Trump needs better coordination among his staff.